PE and Sport Funding

 How are we helping children to develop a healthy, active lifestyle?

 This year we will be aiming to achieve Gold Healthy Schools status and take part in the Active Lives Survey as part of this.
 We have achieved 'Food for Life' Silver which has included making the dining hall experience better.
 We also work closely with our Catering provider to ensure balanced, healthy meals are provided with a wide variety of choice.
 We are now looking at enhancing our provision for cooking and growing even further and will be growing things to be used in the school kitchen.
 We have bough additional cooking utensils to ensure termly cooking lessons are provided.

 We are also enhancing our Outdoor Learning provision and area and now have a day a week for cross-curricular learning for every class.
 We have one member of Forest Schools trained staff and will be training another this year.

 How will these improvements be sustainable in the future?

-At Grundisburgh we are careful to plan improvements that will be sustainable in the future, being mindful that the Sports Premium will undoubtedly be ongoing forever.
+At Grundisburgh we are careful to plan improvements that will be sustainable in the future, being mindful that the Sports Premium will undoubtedly not be ongoing forever.
 We ensure for example that where specialist teachers are employed, the staff are upskilled alongside these lessons so that this legacy would be able to continue, should the funding no longer be provided.
 We ensure that we use the Sports Premium for areas that make improvements, not just for our children now, but will be able to be utilised for years to come.
 This year for example we will be looking to implement more Outdoor Learning through introducing a cross-curricular Orienteering Trail.
 The School Games Team are also looking to introduce Orienteering Competitions so this will also have a lasting, sustainable impact.
 Further examples of how our improvements will be sustainable in the future are included within our detailed Sports Premium Action Plan below.